asamuzaK/urlSanitizer/README.md

 **Note:** `parseURL()` is deprecated.
 Please use `inspectURL()` instead.

-Inspects and parses the given URL asynchronously.
+Inspects, parses, and sanitizes the given URL asynchronously.

-* **Data URLs:** Parsed, decoded, and **sanitized** during this process.
-  For example, if the payload contains HTML/SVG, malicious attributes are removed and the content is safely re-encoded.
+* **Data URLs:** The embedded payload is fully decoded and sanitized (e.g., removing malicious HTML/SVG attributes) before being safely re-encoded.
 * **Blob URLs:** Simply parsed, but **neither decoded nor sanitized** at this stage.
   To process and sanitize the content of a blob URL, use [sanitizeURL()](#sanitizeurlurl-opt).